 Councilwoman Jo-Ann Ryan

-Councilwoman Ryan’s legislative focus has been on promoting fiscal responsibility, economic development, and tax reform.
-She is a strong advocate for environmental protection issues.
-In addition, she addresses quality of life issues for residents through community policing, public education, parks, recreation, traffic control programs, and community engagement projects.
+Councilwoman Ryan’s legislative focus areas include promoting fiscal responsibility, economic development, tax reform, and environmental stewardship.
+In addition, she addresses quality of life issues for residents through initiatives centered on community policing, public education, parks, recreation, traffic control, and safe streets programs, and community engagement.